LaikaStudios/BxDFs/doc/README.md

 Rather than providing an implementation of this response, I rely on the existing [LamaSheen](https://rmanwiki.pixar.com/display/REN/LamaSheen) node from [RenderMan](https://rmanwiki.pixar.com/display/REN), which I'm told implements this response model.

 Given its lack of forward scattering and general absence of any secondary scattering effects in its appearance, I find this response to be inferior to [Prater Fuzz](#prater-fuzz).
 However, it's clearly not without merit.
-In particular, combinations of this and [Koenderink-Pont Velvet](#koenderink-pont-velvet) could be useful.
+In particular, combinations of this and [Koenderink-Pont Asperity](#koenderink-pont-asperity) could be useful.

 [Top](#Top)